1jour1vin

 Wine rated (2025 guide) 100/100

 Bottled in June 2024, Château Mouton Rothschild 2022 is a classic blend of 92% Cabernet Sauvignon and 8% Merlot, aged entirely in new barrels.
-Incredibly concentrated, yet light and graceful, this inky-colored wine boasts sensational notes of cassis, graphite, crushed stone and chocolate that take your breath away.
-It expresses the ripe, opulent style of the vintage, while offering exceptional purity, generous tannins and a magnificent finish.
-For enthusiasts, this wine has 14% alcohol, a pH of 3.86 and an IPT (tannins) of 76.
-It has the depth of fruit and texture to offer incredible pleasure today, but deserves a decade of bottle age and will evolve for 50-60 years.
+Incredibly concentrated yet light and graceful, this ink-colored wine offers sensational notes of blackcurrant, graphite, crushed stone, and chocolate that are truly breathtaking.
+It expresses the ripe and opulent style of the vintage, while offering exceptional purity, generous tannins, and a magnificent finish.
+For enthusiasts, this wine has 14% alcohol, a pH of 3.86, and an IPT (tannins) of 76.
+It has the depth of fruit and texture necessary to offer incredible pleasure today, but it deserves a decade of bottle aging and will evolve for 50 to 60 years.
 It reminds me of a blend of 2009 and 2010.
 2035-2095

 Yves Beck